 Cross-training refers to some type of physical exercise that complements your run training – but doesn’t involve running.

-The best forms of cross-training are activities which strengthen the legs, glutes, and core – all of which helps your running, and help you avoid injury.
+The best forms of cross-training are activities that strengthen the legs, hips, glutes, and core – all of which helps your running, and help you avoid injury.

 Therefore I recommend strength training, resistance work, pilates, yoga, and swimming as great cross-training activities!